Arnaldo Caprai

 • Vintage Report

-• An unusual, but very interesting vintage.
-The sunny spring was cut short abruptly between May and June with many rainy days.
-The use of grass cover in the vineyards was extremely helpful to this vintage.
-Fortunately, from early July throughout August, there was no significant rainfall until the end of August, leading to a rapid accumulation of sugar.
-Generally hot days and strong insolation characterized the first ten days of September, but the situation changed in the second half of September, when a lively and cool weather started.
-The climate was particularly favorable for slow and optimal grape ripening, which preserves the aromas and acidity.
+• This vintage was unique and interesting.
+A sunny spring was interrupted by many rainy days between May and June.
+The use of grass cover in the vineyards was helpful.
+There was little rain from early July until the end of August, which led to rapid sugar accumulation in the grapes.
+The first ten days of September were hot and sunny, but the weather became cooler in the second half of the month.
+This cool weather was ideal for grape ripening, preserving the aromas and acidity.

 • Vinification